kamil00110/Maerklin-6050-and-6023-communication-documentation/README.md

 > This documentation can contain errors or have missing parts.
 If you find something please create an Issiue.

 > [!TIP]
-> Addiionaly you can download an Webpage for testing all of these comands.
+> Addionaly you can download an Webpage for testing all of these comands.

 This is an documutation that explains how the Märklin 6050/6051 and 6023/6223 comunicate